-Career Development Specialists on the Haskayne Undergraduate Student Services team will support and assist you during your job search and during your Co-op Work Terms.
-You are encouraged to have your application materials reviewed, discuss the job search process, prepare for interviews, and connect for workplace advice or concerns as soon as you are accepted into the program.
+The Work-Integrated Learning (WIL) team is your main contact for all matters related to the Co-op Program as it part of WIL.
+They can help with the application and admission process, program requirements, challenges during your work term, and other related topics.
+Additionally, the Career Development Specialists (CDS) team will support you throughout your job search.
+You are encouraged to have your application materials reviewed, discuss the job search process, prepare for interviews, and seek advice on workplace concerns as soon as you are accepted into the program.